 As an adolescent I was assigned a cogonal portion in our farm (not the present one) which I cleared by slash-and-burn, tilled with the help of a carabao, and subsequently planted to an indigenous variety of corn.
 It was hard work, but then rr or glyphosate-resistant corn was not yet conceived.

 Farmers are also quick to adopt to the popularity and advantage of using glyphosate-resistant varieties.
-In just a short period of time there came that open pollinated yellow corn which is tolerant to glyphosate herbicide.
-They call it "sige-sige", a local name which connotes continuity, or perpetuality, or "always".
-News report described it as a variety which farmers themselves bred.
+In just a short period of time there came that open-pollinated yellow corn which is tolerant to glyphosate herbicide.
+They call it “sige-sige”, a local name which connotes continuity, or perpetuality, or “always”.
+A news report described it as a variety that farmers themselves bred.

 Indeed, the growing of sige-sige has proliferated so much to the point that in our farming community only a few plant company-bred hybrid corn.
 But still, it is apparent that corn farming activities increased in which sige-sige is the one that is predominantly grown.

 No, it is not because this variety is a high yielder.
 It is rather because seeds are readily available at minimal cost, or even free.
 Indeed, there can be a continuous free source of planting materials once able to start planting it.
 Being open-pollinated, all it takes is to apply mass selection.